-Just think of McCain in a debate versus Hillary or Obama.
-Remember McCain’s zinger about Hillary’s $1,000,000 earmark for a Woodstock Hall of Fame museum?
-He said he didn’t know much about Woodstock because he was “tied up at the time.”
-It was a killer line and we’ll hear it again.
+Just think of McCain in a debate versus Hillary Clinton or Barack Obama.
+Remember McCain's zinger about Hillary's $1,000,000 earmark for a Woodstock Hall of Fame museum?
+He said he didn't know much about Woodstock because he was "tied up at the time."
+It was a killer line, and we'll hear it again.

 McCain is also good news for business and the stock market.
 He wants to cut the corporate tax and keep dividend and cap-gains tax rates low.
 He's tough as nails on restraining government spending and blowing up earmarks.
 On top of all this, he's a very strong free trader who knows America can compete with the rest of the world.

 Stock market fears about a new wave of tax hikes should be put aside.
 It ain't gonna happen after McCain is sworn in.
 Neither will protectionism.
 So far as I can tell, high taxes and diminished free trade are the biggest worries for business and stocks.
 Investors can cast their fears aside.

 This also happens to be a good time for the GOP to nominate someone who served bravely and courageously in the military.
 McCain is much more than a POW who somehow survived the Hanoi Hilton.
 He is a true military man.
 It flows through his veins, posing a whopper of a problem for Hillary or Obama.
 Guaranteed, there will be no chicken-hawk taunts.

 And let's not forget that military leaders who know all about war, security and defense are exactly the people who cherish peace the most.
 When John McCain talks about the global terror war and how to deal with it, and how to protect this country, and how to move toward peace, voters will listen.
 So will folks around the world.
 This is all part of McCain's character.